NateEag/how-i-code/drafts/daily-routine.rst

 Tell the team what task you're going to do.
 When the timer goes, let them know whether you got it done or not.

-Review my assigned tasks with deadlines to make sure they're not falling behind.

 Now that I've gotten up to date on what's happening in the projects, define my goals for the day in the shared task tracker.